Chapter 2:

 “Wait a minute.
 I’ve been isekai’d… this isn’t all bad.”

-A grin broke across his face.
+His lips curled upward, a spark lighting behind his eyes.
 “I’ll probably get some kick-ass OP powers!”

 “Maybe I’ve got an interface and just don’t know it?”